Explore other government contracts across North Carolina agencies. Top vendors, contract values, and procurement trends.

 Frequently Asked Questions

-The leading vendors with other government contracts in North Carolina include: NORTH CAROLINA DEPARTMENT OF TRANSPORTATION (111 contracts); GOVDEALS (80 contracts); GOVDEALS.COM (79 contracts); VERIZON (57 contracts); DUKE ENERGY (51 contracts).
+The leading vendors with other government contracts in North Carolina include: GOVDEALS (113 contracts); NORTH CAROLINA DEPARTMENT OF TRANSPORTATION (74 contracts); GOVDEALS.COM (72 contracts); REPUBLIC SERVICES (58 contracts); VERIZON (57 contracts).
 Tracking vendor contract wins, values, and agency relationships helps you understand the competitive landscape — whether you're evaluating vendors as an agency buyer or positioning against incumbents as a competitor.

-The most active North Carolina government agencies procuring other are: Lee County Schools (468 contracts); City of Charlotte (456 contracts); City of Concord city (348 contracts); Duke Regional Hospital (347 contracts); City of New Bern (268 contracts).
+The most active North Carolina government agencies procuring other are: Lee County Schools (424 contracts); City of Charlotte (421 contracts); City of Concord city (368 contracts); Duke Regional Hospital (353 contracts); Forsyth County (331 contracts).
 Each agency manages its own procurement process and vendor relationships.
 Understanding which agencies are the largest buyers helps vendors prioritize outreach and tailor their proposals to specific agency needs.

-Beyond other, other active government contract categories in North Carolina include PROFESSIONAL_SERVICES, Service, OTHER, CONSTRUCTION, and Construction.
+Beyond other, other active government contract categories in North Carolina include PROFESSIONAL_SERVICES, Service, CONSTRUCTION, Construction, and TECHNOLOGY.
 Agencies often procure across multiple categories simultaneously — a city upgrading its IT infrastructure may also issue contracts for professional services, facilities maintenance, and cybersecurity.
 Tracking related categories helps you identify cross-selling opportunities and understand the full procurement landscape.